Product set growth in groups and hyperbolic geometry: Introduction

 \begin{rem} Let $h(U):= \frac{1}{n} \log |U^n|$ be the algebraic entropy of $U$.
 By Theorem \ref{IT: hyperbolic groups}, for all $U$ in a hyperbolic group that do not generate a virtually cyclic subgroup $h(U)> \frac{1}{2}\log \left( \alpha |U|\right)$.
 Note that every hyperbolic group has uniform positive lower bound on the algebraic entropy of a finite generating set (i.e. uniform exponential growth), cf. \cite{koubi_croissance_1998,arzhantseva_lower_2006,besson_cuvature_2017,breuillard_joint_2018}. \end{rem}

 A natural question is to understand the meaning of $\alpha$ in geometric terms, such as, the diameter of the thin part and the injectivity radius of $X/G$, for convex cocompact Kleinian groups for example.
-If $G$ is hyperbolic, then $\alpha$ can be explicitly estimated in terms of the cardinality of the (closed) ball of radius $ \delta$ in a Cayley graph of $G$, where $\delta$ is the hyperbolicity constant, see Theorem \ref{IT: hyperbolic groups}.
+If $G$ is hyperbolic, then $\alpha$ can be explicitly estimated in terms of the cardinality of the (closed) ball of radius $10\delta$ in a Cayley graph of $G$, where $\delta$ is the hyperbolicity constant from the four point definition of hyperbolicity (Definition \ref{D: hyperbolicity} below), see Theorem \ref{IT: hyperbolic groups}.

 \begin{ex} Let $F$ be a finite group, $H$ a free group and $G=F\times H$.
 If $U_1\subset H$ and $U:= F\times U_1$, then $U^n=F\times U_1^n$ and $\alpha$ depends on the size of $F$, which will be elliptic on every space $G$ acts. \end{ex}